The charity’s Trustees are directors of the company for the purposes of charity law and under the company’s Articles.

 Mr John Trotter, LLB (Hons)

-John Trotter is a solicitor in London and Head of Public & Regulatory Law at Bates Wells & Braithwaite London LLP, where he has also been the Senior Partner.
+John Trotter is a consultant solicitor in London with Bates Wells & Braithwaite London LLP, where he has been the Senior Partner and Head of Public and Regulatory Law.
 Part of the work John has been involved with over the years includes representation of the British Association of Social Workers since the 1970s and for many years he represented its members in numerous cases.
 In particular, John represented social workers and the profession of social work in many child death and child abuse inquiries such as the inquiries into the deaths of Darren Clark, Paul Brown, Jasmine Beckford, Kimberly Carlisle, The Cleveland Inquiry, Victoria Climbie and others.

 Paul West QPM MA (Oxon.)
 MSc MA

 Paul West retired as Chief Constable of West Mercia Police at the end of July 2011 after 8 years in post and a total of 32 years’ service as a police officer.
 He previously served as an Assistant Chief Constable and also as the Deputy Chief Constable of Thames Valley Police between 1998 and 2003.